-Beyond that, China wants to use the Tianwen-1 mission as a step towards a mission in 2030 that would bring back samples from Mars to Earth.
+Beyond that, China wants to use the Tianwen-1 mission as a step towards a mission in 2030 that would bring back samples of rock and soil from Mars to Earth.

 Instruments on the probe and rover

-Tianwen-1's orbiter, or probe, will carry 13 "payloads."
+Tianwen-1's orbiter, or probe, is carrying 13 "payloads."
 A payload can be a communications or Earth observation satellite, but in this case the payload is the mission's instruments.

 For instance, there's a remote sensing camera and a ground penetrating radar.